Home Health Quality Reporting Requirements

 # Quality Assessments + # Non-Quality Assessments

-Our ultimate goal is to require all HHAs to achieve a quality reporting compliance rate of 90 percent or more, as calculated using the QAO metric illustrated above.
-We intend to implement this performance requirement in an incremental fashion over a 3 year period beginning with all episodes of care that occur on or after July 1, 2015, in accordance with the following schedule:
+We require all HHAs to achieve a quality reporting compliance rate of 90 percent or more, as calculated using the QAO metric illustrated above.

 - Help with File Formats and Plug-Ins